 We solve a two-layer BCS model with nearest neighbor attraction in each layer,

 where $i,j$ are the site indices, $ c_{i\sigma d}^\dagger$ and $ c_{i\sigma d}$ are electron creation and annihilation operators. $d=1,2$ is the monolayer index for the bottom and top monolayer, $t_{ij}$ is the hopping term with nearest-neighbor hopping $t=0.153$ eV, and next-nearest-neighbor $t^\prime=-0.45t$, consistent with typical cuprate parameters\cite{Can2021}.
 All energy units throughout this work are in eV.
 Here $\mu$ is the chemical potential which is fixed self consistently to keep the number of electrons (filling) fixed.
-The band fillings are denoted by $\nu$ such that the number of electrons per Moir\'e unit cell is equal to $2\nu (m^2+n^2)$. $V_{ij}$ is the nearest-neighbor density-density interaction term factorized in the singlet Cooper channel.
+The band fillings are denoted by $\nu$ such that the number of electrons per moir\'e unit cell is equal to $2\nu (m^2+n^2)$. $V_{ij}$ is the nearest-neighbor density-density interaction term factorized in the singlet Cooper channel.
+The pairing interaction used here is similar to the spin-fluctuation interaction used in Ref.~\cite{Maier2011} and identical to the one employed by \cite{Joynt1996}.
 We have used $V= 0.2$ eV unless otherwise specified.
 The layers are coupled by an interlayer tunneling term $g_{ij}$ of the form

-where $r_{ij}$ is the total distance between sites $i$ and $j$ in different monolayers. $c=1$ is the interlayer distance and $\rho=0.3a$\cite{Can2021} determines the decay rate of the tunneling.
+where $r_{ij}$ is the total distance between sites $i$ and $j$ in different monolayers. $c=a$ is the interlayer distance and $\rho=0.3a$\cite{Can2021} determines the decay rate of the tunneling.
 Length scales in this work are denoted in units of $a=1$.
 For simplicity, we chose the inter-planar distance equal to the lattice constant which deviates from the real situation in BSSCO bulk crystals.
 The precise interlayer distances in the fabricated Josephson junctions are not known; furthermore, larger values of $c$ simply scale the value of $g_{ij}$, such that the qualitative features of the phase diagram are unchanged.

-The Hamiltonian in Eq.~(\ref{eq:Hamiltonian}) is redefined in the Moir\'e basis before we perform our calculations.
-We relabel $i\rightarrow(\alpha,\bf u)$ and $j\rightarrow (\beta,\bf v)$ where, $\alpha,\beta$ are the site labels inside a Moir\'e unit cell and $\bf u,\bf v$ are the Moir\'e unit cell coordinates.
+The Hamiltonian in Eq.~(\ref{eq:Hamiltonian}) is redefined in the moir\'e basis before we perform our calculations.
+We relabel $i\rightarrow(\alpha,\bf u)$ and $j\rightarrow (\beta,\bf v)$ where, $\alpha,\beta$ are the site labels inside a moir\'e unit cell and $\bf u,\bf v$ are the moir\'e unit cell coordinates.
 We discuss the details of this redefinition along with our algorithm in Appendix~\ref{algorithm}.